 Strengths And Disadvantages Of Electric

 The next biggest advantage of an electric saw is something that is very useful if you do have issues starting a gas chainsaw.
 They are super easy to start, so it is perfect for those who physically aren’t able to start a gas saw.
 Since they are so easy to start, it does make doing those chores a little easier.
-There are two smaller advantages that are worth mentioning, and they are how much quieter they are, and that have a lot less maintenance to do.
+There are two smaller advantages that are worth mentioning, and they are how much quieter they are, and that has a lot less maintenance to do.
 Neither the biggest advantage but still useful.

 There is one glaring issue with an electric saw, and simply put you’re limited to how close a power outlet is.
 This isn’t a big issue if you’re only cutting in the backyard, and a 25 foot extension lead will reach what you need.
-It mainly becomes an issue if it is over 100 foot away, most electric saws are fine when using 100 feet of heavy gauge extension leads.
+It mainly becomes an issue if it is over 100 feet away, most electric saws are fine when using 100 feet of heavy gauge extension leads.

 The only other issue they have is they do lack power compared to a gas chainsaw.
 This isn’t as big of an issue with a smaller saw which is something I have mentioned a few times here, so I won’t go over it again.